-PKI explained in 4 minutes
+Public key infrastructure (PKI) explained in 4 minutes

 What is PKI used for?

-“These security mechanisms are used to grant secure access to physical and digital resources; secure communication between people, software and things; and enable digital signing of documents and transactions,” says Furuhed, product manager of Nexus’s certificate authority (CA) software Certificate Manager.
+“These security mechanisms are used to grant secure access to physical and digital resources; secure communication between people, services and things; and enable digital signing of documents and transactions,” says Furuhed, product manager of Nexus’s certificate authority (CA) software Certificate Manager.

 What makes up a PKI?